zolkocarbon/Udemy_Advanced_CSS_Natours/readme.md

 1. Install SASS npm package by typing *npm install node-sass --save-dev* in the terminal.
     + The --save-dev saves the development dependencie in the package.json file.
     + Other packages such as jQuery should be saved as *--save* because they are non-development dependencies.
-    + To uninstall a package type *npm uninstall jquery --save* in the terminal.
+    + To uninstall a package (jQuery example) type *npm uninstall jquery --save* in the terminal.

+## Creating and compiling SASS/SCSS file.
+    1. Create sass folder.
+    1. Create main.scss file.
+    1. Copy all content of style.css into it.
+    1. Modify package.json file
+        ```javascript
+        "scripts": {
+            "compile:sass": "node-sass sass/main.scss css/style2.css"
+        },
+       ```
+        + *compile:sass* is the name of the command we will use in the terminal.
+        + *sass/main.scss* is the name and location of the SASS file to compile.
+        + *css/style2.css* is the CSS file you want SASS to create and it's location.
+    1. Type *npm run compile:sass* in the terminal to compile the SASS file.